One of the most exciting private museums in Europe, Museo Nicolis in Verona tells the story of twentieth century technology and international design.

 The Museum owes its foundation to the enormous passion of Luciano Nicolis for collecting unique technical and mechanical items.
 A collection that represents the history of life and that obtained its first 6000 square-metre exhibition area when it opened in 2000.
 A Car, Engineering and Mechanics Museum based on historical technology all housed inside an ultra-modern and entirely accessible building.
 His treasures are subdivided into eight different collections in order to provide an organized and structured itinerary to suit every visitor.

-It houses 8 collections, whose numbers are incredible: 200 cars, 110 bicycles of the great champions, 100 motorbikes, 500 cameras, 100 musical instruments, 100 typewriters, 100 Formula 1 steering wheels but also small airplanes and original works of human talent.
-On one side of the exhibition building the museum provides a Meeting Center, the “Room of Ideas”, tourist activities, a Documentation Center, a Library and a one of the best stocked Bookshop concerning the motoring world.
+It houses 10 collections, whose numbers are incredible: 200 cars, 110 bicycles of the great champions, 100 motorbikes, 500 cameras and movie cameras, 100 musical instruments and jukeboxes, 100 typewriters, 100 Formula 1 steering wheels and turing steering wheels but also small airplanes and instruments, a military area with relics of First and Second World War, models of cars, motorbikes and trains, and original works of human talent.
+On one side of the exhibition building the museum provides a Meeting Center, the “Room of Ideas”, tourist activities, a Documentation Center, a Library and a one of the best stocked Bookstore concerning the motoring world.

 Museo Nicolis is a “unicum” in its category and it is considered a symbol of modern enterprise culture.
 The Nicolis family have been recycling raw and secondary material for over 80 years.
 It all began in 1934 when the grandfather Francesco Nicolis, a very clever man, who paid attention in saving money, decided to collect what people were wasting: recovered paper.
 With the help of his son Luciano (the father of Silvia and Thomas Nicolis) the company rapidly grew up.
 The new generation, in a few years, was able to give a further improvement transforming from the 60’s the company into a corporate group.
 Today the Nicolis group is the leader in Europe in recycling paper and a referent point in international environment policies.
 Luciano Nicolis’ insight led him to find jewels where others only saw scrap and favoured the recovery and restoration of some extraordinary exhibits, giving back to the world a cultural patrimony which otherwise might have been lost forever.